paolo-torres/interview-prep/system_design/problems/13_yelp_or_nearby_friends/13_yelp_or_nearby_friends.md

 ---

-## 6. Basic System Design and Algoritm
+## 6. Basic System Design and Algorithm

 At a high level, need to store and index each dataset (places, reviews, etc.).
 For users to query this massive databse, indexing should be read efficient.
 Different ways to store this data: